Ecwid/ecwid-api-docs/includes/_orders.md

 **HTTP Status** | Description
 --------- | -----------| -----------
-500 | Request failed – there was an internal server error 404 | Order, order item or item option is not found 400 | Request parameters are malformed
+400 | Request parameters are malformed
-402 | The functionality/method is not available on the merchant plan
+402 | The functionality/method is not available on the merchant plan 404 | Order, order item or item option is not found 500 | Request failed – there was an internal server error

 #### Error response body (optional)

 Field | Type |  Description
 --------- | ---------| -----------
 errorMessage | string | Error message
+errorCode | string | Error code